TommasoRonconi/scampy/readme.rst

 What can be achieved
 ^^^^^^^^^^^^^^^^^^^^

-Here is an animation obtained by running ScamPy on the halo/subhalo catalogues of 42 different snapshots of the same :math:`64 Mpc/h` DM-only N-body simulation.
+Here is an animation obtained by running ScamPy on the halo/subhalo catalogues of 42 different snapshots, from redshift z=8 to redshift z=0, of the same :math:`64 Mpc/h` DM-only N-body simulation.
 The simulation has been obtained with the non-public code GADGET-3, following the evolution of :math:`512^3` DM particles.
 For each different redshift we have fixed the parameters values for the HOD and matched the UV-luminosity function of star-forming galaxies.